 STARBUCK & COMPANY

-JoJo now directs Starbuck & Company, a special events production group.
-From staging and directing shows for network television, to producing private party entertainment and corporate affairs, Starbuck and Company custom tailors ice skating entertainment, promotional, and fund raising events.
+For three decades JoJo has directed Starbuck & Company, a special events production group.
+From staging and directing shows for network television, to producing private party entertainment and corporate affairs, Starbuck and Company has custom tailored ice skating entertainment, promotional, and fund raising events.
 From October 1993 through 1995, JoJo staged and choreographed Skates of Gold, the first international figure skating event with a cast of exclusively Olympic Gold Medalists.
 This television special aired on ABC and NBC.

 JoJo has hosted and commentated for televised and live skating events.
 She has often been invited to be a motivational speaker about her experiences during her Olympic and professional career.

-For over 15 years, JoJo has produced the celebrated annual opening of The Rink at Rockefeller Center.
-Since 1988 she has been the Head Pro and spokesperson for The Rink where she continues to run the popular JoJo’s Cool Workout Classes.
-She has also enjoyed working with various World and Olympic skaters on choreography and currently conducts skating workshops for young and adult skaters.
+For over 15 years, JoJo produced the celebrated annual opening of The Rink at Rockefeller Center.
+For 3 decades she was the Head Pro and spokesperson for The Rink.
+Today JoJo’s focus is skating classes and private lessons for young elite and adult recreational skaters.

 Aside from the world of skating, JoJo is an active supporter The Walter Hoving Home for Girls, World Vision, Compassion Intl. and Prison Fellowship.
 She has performed in two feature films, and authored an autobiography.
-She and her husband, architect Jeff Gertler, reside in Madison, New Jersey, with their twin sons, Noah Starbuck Gertler and Abraham Starbuck Gertler, now attending Vanderbilt University and MIT.
+She and her husband, architect Jeff Gertler, raised their twin sons, Abraham & Noah, in Madison, New Jersey.